Doctoral Studies

 CEI 325 - Database Systems

-The course gives a solid background in databases with a focus on relational database management systems.
-Topics include data modeling, database design theory and methodology, data definition and manipulation languages, storage and indexing techniques, query processing and optimization, transactions, concurrency control, and recovery.
-The course also covers fundamentals of database management system architecture and techniques for database application development.
+The course provides a solid database background focusing on relational database management systems.
+Topics include data modeling, database design theory and methodology, entity-relationship model, normalization, data definition and manipulation languages (SQL), storage and indexing techniques, and transaction processing.
+The course also covers fundamentals of database management systems architecture and methods for database application development.

 CEI 226 - Algorithms and Complexity

 The course focuses on the design and analysis of efficient algorithms and their complexity.
-In particular, the course covers various topics including algorithm analysis, asymptotic analysis, recurrence relations, divide-and-conquer algorithms, dynamic programming, greedy algorithms, graph representation, graph search, minimum spanning trees, shortest paths, maximum flow, NP-Completeness, and approximation algorithms.
+In particular, the course covers various topics including algorithm analysis, asymptotic analysis, recurrence relations, divide-and-conquer algorithms, dynamic programming, greedy algorithms, graph representation, graph search, minimum spanning trees, shortest paths, maximum flow, and NP-Completeness.
 Prerequisite background: Data Structures.

 Go to top